 Create a Database for WordPress

 To run WordPress on your Debian LEMP stack, you must create a database using MariaDB.
+For advanced database configuration including performance tuning and remote access, see the guide on installing MariaDB on Debian.
 Access the MariaDB shell as root using the following command:

 sudo mariadb -u root